Project-InSciM/project-inscim.github.io/_posts/2022-05-03-upcoming-event.markdown

 image:  comingsoon.jpg
 tags:   Event
 ---
-We are planing to organize an international study day about Uncertainty in Scinece.
-The event will be conducted in 2023.
+We are planing to organize an international study day about Uncertainty in Science.
 We will realease an official announcement and further information regarding the event soon!